feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 e) You can now try to open notebook part2 now, attach it to the 10.4ML cluster, and click "Run All".

-* Important note: you must attach your notebook to a cluster before you can run it.
+f) Important note: you must attach your notebook to a cluster before you can run it.
 If your cluster is terminated, you need to restart it or re-create a new cluster.

 **3. Or on Databricks enterprise edition:**

 * Download [this file](https://github.com/feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/blob/main/databricks_version/feifei_transfer_learning_with_MLflow_demo.dbc) "feifei_transfer_learning_with_MLflow_demo.dbc" insde of `databricks_version` folder on this repo, and import this .dbc file into your Databricks user account.